Fujifilm X-A3 vs XP140

 The X-A3 can be obtained in three different colors (silver, brown, pink), while the XP140 is available in five color-versions (black, blue, yellow, green, white).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-A3 and the Fujifilm XP140 are of equal size.
+It is noteworthy in this context that the XP140 is splash and dust-proof, while the X-A3 does not feature any corresponding weather-sealing.
 More than that, the XP140 is water-proof up to 25m and can, thus, be used for underwater photography.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the XP140 has a lens built in, whereas the X-A3 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the X-A3 and their specifications in the Fujinon X Lens Catalog.